ClickHouse/ClickHouse/docs/en/query_language/functions/higher_order_functions.md

 ### arraySplit {#array-split}

-Creates an array of elements split into groups the length of size (return value from `func`function).
-When `func` returns something other than 0, the array will be split on the left hand side of the element.
+Splits an array into multiple arrays.
+Splits from the left hand side.
 If array can't be split evenly, the final chunk will be the remaining elements.

 **Syntax**